2-alchemists/krossboard-docs/content/docs/google-gke-installation.md

 > **Important:** Don't be confused, it's worth nothing that [GCP service accounts](https://cloud.google.com/iam/docs/understanding-service-accounts) and [Kubernetes services accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) are two different concepts.

 ## Step 1: Select a GCP project
+Krossboard discovers and handles GKE clusters as a project basics.
+The clusters can be spread accross different regions and zones in that project.

  From GCP Cloud Console, select (or create if not yet the case) a project.

  ![](/images/docs/gcp-select-project.png)